-Once in prison -whether for pre-trial detention or final sentencing- inmates typically encounter severely overcrowded facilities, inadequate access to basic amenities, corrupt and abusive prison guards, violence and intimidation from other inmates, and ongoing criminal behavior (including rampant drug use).17 According to official statistics, on average Mexican prisons are overcrowded by more than 30% above capacity in 2009, and with continuously growing populations.18 In recent years, these conditions found in Mexican prisons have contributed to serious problems with rioting and escapes.19 Such conditions illustrate the inadequacy of Mexico's current penal system -and perhaps the use of incarceration in general- as a means of promoting the rehabilitation of convicted criminals, the vast majority of whom will eventually be released back into society.20
+Once in prison -whether for pre-trial detention or final sentencing- inmates typically encounter severely overcrowded facilities, inadequate access to basic amenities, corrupt and abusive prison guards, violence and intimidation from other inmates, and ongoing criminal behavior (including rampant drug use).19 According to official statistics, on average Mexican prisons are overcrowded by more than 30% above capacity in 2009, and with continuously growing populations.
+Prisons in the Federal District and Mexico State, the two entities with the largest prison populations operated at 212% and 183% capacity, respectively.
+According to a survey conducted in those same states by Bergman and Azaola (2009), conditions inside prisons are very bad and getting worse; in 2009, over 70% of inmates reported that they did not have enough food, a dramatic increase from previous years.20 Such conditions help to explain the serious problems of rioting and escapes that have plagued Mexican prisons in recent years.21 More important, these conditions illustrate the inadequacy of Mexico's penal system --- and perhaps the use of incarceration, in general- as a means of promoting the rehabilitation of convicted criminals22